 The Company's operating lease arrangement associated with its new corporate headquarters in New York, NY required performance and payment bonds to secure the completion of certain construction work.
-As of April 30, 2021, the Company was not required to pay any amounts associated with non-performance or non-payment related to the bonds.
+The Company was not required to pay any amounts associated with non-performance or non-payment related to the bonds.